An Adversarial Approach to Structural Estimation: Empirical Application: ``Why Do the Elderly Save?''

 \Cref{results} gives the parameter estimates from \citetalias{dfj} and our adversarial method with specifications $X_1$ and $X_2$.
 Parenthesized numbers are the standard errors; we use \citet{honore2017poor} to compute them for the adversarial estimates.
 The first row is the SMM estimates in \citetalias{dfj}.
 The second and third rows come from the adversarial estimation; the second uses $X_1$ (14 variables) and the third $X_2$ (21 variables).

 A major difference between our estimates and \citetalias{dfj}'s is the curvature of the utility of bequests $k$.
-Our estimate is an order of magnitude smaller, which has an important implication: while \citetalias{dfj} conclude only the super rich would obtain utility from bequeathing, our estimate suggests bequeathing matters across the entire permanent income distribution.
+Ours is an order of magnitude smaller, which has an important implication: while \citetalias{dfj} conclude only the super rich would obtain utility from bequeathing, our estimate suggests bequeathing matters across the entire permanent income distribution.
 A related number is the implied asset floor $\underline{a}$.
 We obtain estimates of \$1,320 and \$4,243, which are on the lower side of the estimates known in the literature.
-However, they correspond to the 22nd and 24th percentiles of the distribution of assets one period before deaths (see \cref{sec:counterfactual}) in our sample, respectively.
-We interpret these numbers as our method providing a sensible fit of the data.
+However, they correspond respectively to the 22nd and 24th percentiles of the distribution of assets one period before deaths (see \cref{sec:counterfactual}) in our sample.
+We interpret these numbers as providing a sensible fit of the data.
 In contrast, \citetalias{dfj}'s implied asset floor is \$36,215, which corresponds to the 40th percentile.

 Overall, the intensity of the bequest motive is minor in \citetalias{dfj} and $X_1$ but non\hyp{}negligible in $X_2$.
 While $k$ is low for both $X_1$ and $X_2$, MPC is almost twice as large in $X_1$ compared to $X_2$.
-Consequently, individuals care about bequests less than their own consumption according to $X_1$.

-\citetalias{dfj} and adversarial also differ in risk aversion $\nu$.
+Consequently, individuals care about bequests less than their own consumption according to $X_1$. \citetalias{dfj} and adversarial also differ in risk aversion $\nu$.
 A large value of risk aversion rationalizes the observed saving patterns when the consumption floor $\underline{c}$ is fixed at \$4,500, a reasonable value in the literature. \footnote{\citetalias{dfj}'s risk aversion estimate increases from 3.84 to 6.04 in an alternative specification where $\underline{c}$ is fixed at \$5,000.
 However, according to their criterion, the fit of the model decreases substantially.}

-In line with our theory, adversarial estimation provides substantial gains in precision relative to \citetalias{dfj}.
+In line with our theory, the adversarial estimation provides substantial gains in precision relative to \citetalias{dfj}.
 The decrease in standard errors reflects that the data is sufficiently powerful to conclude the importance of the bequest motive, especially when exploiting additional variation in gender and health.